Localization of Dirac modes in the $\mathrm{SU}(2)$ Higgs model at finite temperature: Conclusions

 We have then studied the sea/islands mechanism in more detail, measuring the correlation between localized modes and fluctuations of the gauge and Higgs fields.
 We found a strong correlation with Polyakov-loop and plaquette fluctuations both in the deconfined and in the Higgs phase, and a mild but significant correlation with fluctuations of the gauge-Higgs coupling term only in the Higgs phase.
 Moreover, we found in both phases a very strong correlation (stronger than that with Polyakov-loop or plaquette fluctuations) with the type of gauge-field fluctuations identified in Ref.~\cite{Baranka:2022dib} as the most relevant to localization.
 This provides further evidence for the validity of the refined sea/islands picture proposed in Ref.~\cite{Baranka:2022dib}.

-A possible extension of this work would be a study of the low $\beta$, large $\kappa$ corner of the phase diagram, where the crossover becomes very weak, in order to check if the line of ``geometric'' transitions where the mobility edge in the Dirac spectrum vanishes extends all the way to $\beta=0$, or if instead it has an endpoint.
+A straightforward extension of this work would be the direct study of the region near the crossover to the confined phase, where larger volumes are required to apply our method than the ones employed here, in order to avoid the distortion effects of the approximate taste symmetry of staggered fermions on the spectral statistics~\cite{Kovacs:2012zq}.
+Another possible extension would be a study of the low $\beta$, large $\kappa$ corner of the phase diagram, where the crossover becomes very weak, in order to check if the line of ``geometric'' transitions where the mobility edge in the Dirac spectrum vanishes extends all the way to $\beta=0$, or if instead it has an endpoint.
 This is interesting also in connection with the ``spin glass'' approach of Ref.~\cite{Greensite:2021fyi}: since in that region of parameter space this predicts a transition line clearly distinct from the one found with more traditional approaches based on gauge fixing, one would like to compare this line with the one defined by the vanishing of the mobility edge (if the latter exists).
 A different direction would be the study of the localization properties of the eigenmodes of the covariant Laplacian, extending to finite temperature and dynamical scalar matter the work of Refs.~\cite{Greensite:2005yu,Greensite:2006ns}.